comprna/LatentEvents/README.md

 - NumPy version 1.12.1

 ### Description
 This tool calculates PSIs for a given ioe and transcript expression files and clusters the filtered alternative splicing events with a Latent Dirichlet Allocation model.
-Events can be filtered for a given event type, to keep micro exons only or with a given minimal expression.
+Events can be filtered for a given event type, to keep micro exons only and/or with a given minimal expression.

 ### Command
 ```